The plot thickens when Patel is found alive in the Castle wreckage, treated & interrogated.

 His story was confirmed on the phone by Khan, when the detectives finally got through to Khan.
 Since it had been a rare break he’d taken away from work, Khan had been incommunicado for a day.

 He was informed of the heist, and he confirmed that Patel was a top-notch bona-fide field man, who occasionally stood in for him.
 He would come straightaway, he said, to expedite the investigation and answer any questions.

 It was quite late the next afternoon, when M6 was finally able to extricate himself from the Castle and was driven away to interrogate Patel.
 Media pressure had been intense, but with his usual tact he had brushed away their questions for the moment.

 “So, Patel," he said now, as he stood looking out from the hospital window.
 "Distinguished snoop and forensic expert?”

 “Yes,” Patel replied calmly.

-“You will tell me everything I need to know, won't you?” asked M6.
-“You wouldn't make me ask you now."
+“You will tell me everything I need to know, won't you?” purred M6.
+“You won't make me ask you now, would you?"

 "Which I’ll read in due course, I'm sure," M6 hissed.

 Patel sensed the mood of the chief detective.
 He quietly narrated his story again.

 “Interesting dark glasses you wore," M6 said, when Patel had finished.
 "They intrigued me, so I had them analyzed.
 Got back some very informative results.
 What made you think you needed protection from Infra-red, first day on your Castle job?”